-- AGL's IFRS net income (i.e., underwriting performance) was €19.7m in 2023, representing a decrease of €0.5m compared to the restated2 2022 result (€20.2m).
-This decrease was largely due to refinements to assumptions and lower sales than prior year.
-Sales of most product types fell during 2023 compared to 2022, and were below business plan targets. - The majority of the Company's investment income result relates to interest rate swaps and futures.
-Overall investment performance on shareholder assets decreased compared to 2022 driven by the losses on the futures portfolio (compared to gains in prior year), as well as decreased interest income on swaps.
-This was somewhat offset by increased unrealised gains on swaps and fixed income securities due to the fall in interest rates during 2023. - Investment performance for policyholder assets increased over the reporting period due to the positive performance in both equity and bond markets. - The Company continues to expand across its various product segments, seeking opportunities to grow its business in other EU markets and through new distribution partnerships, by leveraging its existing product range and offering new product variations.
+- AGL's IFRS net income (i.e., underwriting performance) was €18.4m in 2024, representing a decrease of €1.3m compared to the 2023 result (€19.7m).
+This decrease was largely due to lower than planned sales and refinements to assumptions. - The majority of the Company's investment income result relates to interest rate swaps and futures.
+Overall investment performance on shareholder assets increased compared to 2023, driven by a reduction in losses on the futures portfolio, partially offset by a decrease in interest income on swaps.
+Policyholder assets decreased over the reporting period mainly due to policy outflows exceeding market growth. - The Company continues to expand across its various product segments, seeking opportunities to grow its business in other EU markets and through new distribution partnerships, by leveraging its existing product range and offering new product variations.